GregConan/oxalis-challenge/README.md

 1. Load the sales data into a PostgreSQL database.
 1. Create dbt models transforming and then aggregating the data to produce potentially useful insights.

-## Ideal Features

-Below is an incomplete list of features that I would add to this project if I expected to deliver it to clients for their use.

-1. Write additional explanatory documentation, especially installation and usage details.
-1. Automatically generate a dummy sales data file so that the user can clone the repository and run the entire container without already having the required `example_sales_data.csv` file.
-1. Automatically test all components of the Python code using (e.g.) a `pytest` framework.
-1. Add inline comments and complete docstrings to all Python scripts (in a manner similar to my personal toolbox, ["gconanpy"](https://github.com/GregConan/gconanpy)).
-1. Modify `oxalis_challenge/data_cleaners.py` to handle multiple transactions per date.
-1. Modify `oxalis_challenge/psql_loaders.py` to

 ## Usage

 ### Requirements